WissamAntoun/CamemBERTa/README.md

 ## Pretraining Setup

+The v2 models were trained on French OSCAR dumps from the CulturaX Project, French scientific documents from HALvest, and the French Wikipedia for a total of 275B tokens.[CamemBERTav2-Collections](https://huggingface.co/collections/almanach/camembertav2-finetunes-6736601c501abd86ce3a0ef6) and [CamemBERTv2-Collections](https://huggingface.co/collections/almanach/camembertv2-finetunes-67365f0b0c6b2cc06829cb3c)

-The model was trained on the French subset of the CCNet corpus (the same subset used in CamemBERT and PaGNOL) and is available on the HuggingFace model hub: [CamemBERTa](https://huggingface.co/almanach/camemberta-base) and [CamemBERTa Generator](https://huggingface.co/almanach/camemberta-base-generator).
+The v1 model was trained on the French subset of the CCNet corpus (the same subset used in CamemBERT and PaGNOL) and is available on the HuggingFace model hub: [CamemBERTa](https://huggingface.co/almanach/camemberta-base) and [CamemBERTa Generator](https://huggingface.co/almanach/camemberta-base-generator).

-To speed up the pre-training experiments, the pre-training was split into two phases;
+To speed up the pre-training experiments, the pre-training was split into two phases:

+- For the v2 models:
+in phase 1, the model is trained with a maximum sequence length of 512 tokens for 91,500/270,000 steps for CamemBERTav2/CamemBERTv2 with 10,000 warm-up steps and a large batch size of 8192.
+In phase 2, maximum sequence length is increased to the full model capacity of 1024 tokens for 17,000 steps with 1000 warm-up steps and a batch size of 8192.

+- For the v1 model:
 in phase 1, the model is trained with a maximum sequence length of 128 tokens for 10,000 steps with 2,000 warm-up steps and a very large batch size of 67,584.
 In phase 2, maximum sequence length is increased to the full model capacity of 512 tokens for 3,300 steps with 200 warm-up steps and a batch size of 27,648.

 The model would have seen 133B tokens compared to 419B tokens for CamemBERT-CCNet which was trained for 100K steps, this represents roughly 30% of CamemBERT’s full training.
 To have a fair comparison, we trained a RoBERTa model, CamemBERT30%, using the same exact pretraining setup but with the MLM objective.

 ### Pretraining Loss Curves

 check the huggingface repo for the tensorboard logs and plots